A Survey on Causal Discovery: Theory and Practice: Causal Discovery

-The first step of the procedure consists in defining a complete undirected graph over the variables of the given data set \textbf{D}.
-Subsequently, a sequence of {\em conditional independence} (CI) tests are performed following an heuristic strategy \cite{colombo2013orderindependent}, in order to minimize the number of tests needed.
+The first step of the procedure consists in defining a complete undirected graph over the variables of the given dataset \textbf{D}.
+Subsequently, a sequence of CI tests are performed following an heuristic strategy \cite{colombo2013orderindependent}, in order to minimize the number of tests needed.
 For instance, it is known that the power of CI test decreases when the size of the conditioning set increases \cite{li2020nonparametric}, due to the curse of dimensionality.
 A common approach consists in selecting an upper limit to the size of the conditioning set, discarding computational-intensive time-wasting tests with low significance levels.

-The obtained independence statements are then used to remove the associated edges and identify the underlying skeleton.
-Finally, the remaining edges are oriented according to a set of rules \cite{meek2013causal} that leverages the identified v-structures and acyclicity property.
+The obtained independence statements are then used to remove the associated edges and to identify the underlying skeleton.
+Finally, the remaining edges are oriented according to a set of rules \cite{meek2013causal} that leverage the identified v-structures and acyclicity property.

 The resulting equivalence class is returned as a CPDAG, where the remaining undirected edges are reversible for the given observational distribution that arises from the data.